rlanggin/GW_Explorer_A_Beginners_Guide/README.md

 # GW Explorer: A Beginner's Guide

 This project aims to introduce high-school students to the exciting field of Gravitational-Wave (GW) astrophysics through hands-on educational Python Jupyter Notebooks.
-The tutorials are designed to build a foundational understanding to both coding and GW astrophysics by guiding students step-by-step in exploring real GW data and analyses.
+The tutorials are designed to build a foundational understanding of both coding and GW astrophysics by guiding students step-by-step in exploring real GW data and analyses.

-These notebooks are designed to be easily downloaded and run in Google Colab — simply download, upload to Google Drive, and run (only the notebooks are required)!
+These notebooks can be easily downloaded and run in Google Colab — simply download, upload to Google Drive, and run (only the notebooks are required)!

 ## Repository Structure